 The Commissioner is involved with a number of entities that are not legally distinct bodies.
 These have been established to aid joint working between organisations, and as such any material assets or liabilities attributable to the Commissioner will be included in the Balance Sheet.
-Any income or expenditure is accounted for within the Comprehensive Income and Expenditure Statement.
+Any income or expenditure attributable to the Commissioner is accounted for within the Comprehensive Income and Expenditure Statement.

-The main joint arrangements identified during 2012/13 were:
+The main joint arrangement identified during 2013/14 was: